 The park has around 150km of hiking trails, which if you have the legs for it, will ultimately take you up to the highest peak of Vaganski Vrh at 1,757m.
-The mountain rises sharply from the sea and while the park initially looks very rocky you’ll be surprised to find that 75% of the national park is in fact forest, primarily Beech and Black Pine.
+The mountain rises sharply from the sea, and while the park initially looks very rocky, you’ll be surprised to find that 75% of the national park is in fact forest, primarily Beech and Black Pine.

-Paklenica National Park is the largest climbing site in Southeast Europe, and by far the most popular in Croatia.
+Paklenica National Park is the largest climbing site in Southeast Europe and by far the most popular in Croatia.
 Each year there is an annual Big Wall Speed Climbing event held in May, where local and international climbers race up the smooth limestone walls with prowess and agility.
-The current record for the 160 metre climb is a staggering 15 minutes and 16 seconds, by Croatians Jurica and Perica Levatić who have held the record for three years in a row.
+The current record for the 160-meter climb is a staggering 15 minutes and 16 seconds, by Croatians Jurica and Perica Levatić who have held the record for three years in a row.
 If you’re feeling inspired by Jurica and Perica, you can take pre-arranged climbing lessons here.

 Pack your bike or hire one in town and cycle through Paklenica National Park along one of the many suggested cycling path routes.
 The routes vary from 10-30km.
 Download the Starigrad Paklenica Cycle Paths guide and see which one takes your fancy.

 If you love trekking, then you’ll love the Velebit Ultra Trail competition.
-Held every year since 2003, with four categories: 16 km, 27 km, 47 km, and, of course, for the toughest Velebit 100 km with a 6500 meter ascent.
+Held every year since 2003, with four categories: 16 km, 27 km, 47 km, and, of course, for the toughest Velebit 100 km with a 6500-meter ascent.
 Registrations close early June each year.

 Local Tip: The locals tell me that you would need a week to be able to cover the entire stretch of trails, so pack your comfiest hiking boots!